Olivia Chang

 Stigma around disability came up over and over in my interviews, and helped clarify two key values for designing the manuals.

-- Value 2: Prioritize Excitement, Community, and Play: While PTs often saw people using the wheelchairs in technically unsafe ways -- for example, climbing over the wheelchairs, and pushing it super fast - my interviewees emphasized that they see this as a positive thing.
-This meant other children wanted to play - despite the stigma.
+• Value 2: Prioritize Excitement, Community, and Play: While PTs often saw people using the wheelchairs in technically unsafe ways - for example, climbing over the wheelchairs, and pushing it too fast - my interviewees emphasized that they see this as a positive thing.
+This meant other children wanted to play despite the stigma.
 We needed to prioritize excitement rather than overemphasizing safety warnings that could inadvertently reinforce stigma.

 Prototypes